varnav/mifapi/README.md

 # mifapi: Modern Image Formats (JPEG XL and AVIF) Web API

 * File transcoding happens in RAM only, files are not saved, and deleted after some time (300 seconds by default)
-* All components of the app will correctly utilize multiple CPU cores
+* All components of the app will correctly utilize multiple CPU cores, AVX2 support is mandatory
-* Mandatory AVX2 support improves performance
 * Uses latest versions of tools and libraries
+* [A+ rated](https://www.ssllabs.com/ssltest/analyze.html?d=avif.photos) SSL configuration with TLS 1.3 and HTTP/2
 * Asyncronous converters (optional) will output dowload URL of the file, but actual transcoding will be done few seconds later, and not guaranteed to succeed

-* JPEG served us well for decades.
+JPEG served us well for decades.
 Time to dethrone it.

 ## API documentation